syncfusion-content/blazor-docs/blazor/media-query/media-query-integration.md

 documentation: ug
 ---

-# Integrate Media Query with other components
+# Media Query with other components

-You can integrate various components, such as the Chart and Grid, with `Media Query` to improve responsiveness.
-In the example below, the Grid component is utilized in conjunction with a Media Query to demonstrate its responsiveness.
-This is achieved by dynamically adjusting the `RowRenderingMode` property of the Grid based on the `activeBreakpoint` when the browser size is changed.
+You can use components like charts and grids along with `Media Query` component to make the website adaptable to different screen sizes.
+In the  below example, the Grid component is used and upon browser resizing the `RowRenderingMode` Grid property is updated based on the `activeBreakpoint` values.

 ```cshtml